wenxi1029/CSJourney.github.io/_posts/2022-08-20-virtual-machine-kali-linux.md

 Once you are done, click on `Open a Virtual Machine` and browse to where you unzip the Kali Linux VM.
 <img src="{{site.baseurl | prepend: site.url}}assets/images/VMKali/3.png" alt="" />

-Leave all the settings at default, click `Power Oon` and let the VM load.
+Leave all the settings at default, click `Power On` and let the VM load.
 At the login screen, enter the default user and password which is `kali` for both.
 <img src="{{site.baseurl | prepend: site.url}}assets/images/VMKali/4.png" alt="" />

 Now you should see the desktop interface for Kali Linux.
 At the top left corner there is a menu button, where you can click and see all the various information security tools categorised in their applications.
 <img src="{{site.baseurl | prepend: site.url}}assets/images/VMKali/6.png" alt="" />

-But first things first, open up the terminal and type 'sudo apt update' to get all the latest updated packages for the tools and system.
+But first things first, open up the terminal and type `sudo apt update` to get all the latest updated packages for the tools and system.
 <img src="{{site.baseurl | prepend: site.url}}assets/images/VMKali/7.png" alt="" />

 Now you can go ahead and explore the VM.
 Don't worry about breaking it because you can always do a fresh setup easily.
 In my next post, I will be sharing on 1 or 2 of the tools available in Kali Linux.